aharshbe/shell_testing_dir/README.md

 ![](cmtrm.png)

-## Final result should look something like (upon success you'll see `"Congrats you passed all tests!"`):
+## Final result should look something like:
+	**upon success you'll see `"Congrats you passed all tests!"`

 ![](exampleout.png)